richardjonesnz/moodle_mod_simplelesson/README.txt

 3. Reports for students and teacher's will hopefully be a part of it

-For more complex needs (timing, grading, access restrictions, use the Lesson activity module)
+For more complex needs (timing, grading, access restrictions, use the Lesson activity module) For summative activities use the quiz or lesson.

 Note: I've removed some of Justin's niftier features such as the module.js and tab navigation.